Syncfusion Feedback

 The ASP.NET Core Diagram is a feature-rich library for visualizing, creating, and editing interactive diagrams.
 It supports creating flowcharts, organizational charts, mind maps, and BPMN charts either through code or a visual interface.

-Why choose Syncfusion ASP.NET Core Diagram?
+Why choose the Syncfusion ASP.NET Core Diagram?

 Automatic layout